YMV is the epitome of homeschooling done right.

 Mr. Tony Grizzel

-Materials: Standard of Excellence Book 1 (for your instrument)
+Materials: Standard of Excellence Book 1 (for your instrument), notebook

 No prior experience necessary.
 Students will learn music fundamentals and basic instrument skills, such as instrument assembly and parts, playing posture and breathing techniques, fundamental scales and music theory, proper embouchure and sticking technique, performance etiquette, basic music notation, and simple and compound time.